DVD

 years are High Def

-LCD or Plasma sets with at least one HDMI input port.
+LCD or OLED sets with at least one HDMI input port.
 The newer DVD

 players will